crown-of-napoleon/Florist-Database/README.md

 ## License
 This project is licensed under the MIT License.
+The full details of the license can be seen [here](LICENSE).

 ## Commercial Use